achilikin/Galileo/README.md

 pmtk 402         // will add $PMTK in front a command and add *crc
 <$PMTK402*36
 >$PMTK502,0*29
-pmtk $PGCMD33,0  // will send profided string as it is adding *crc
+pmtk $PGCMD33,0  // will send provided string as it is adding *crc
 <$PGCMD,33,0*6D
 >$PGACK,33,0*6E
 ```